• Published January 23, 2025

 It’s also important to use the lens of inclusion when you’re determining who is receiving development opportunities.
 Focusing solely on employees identified as “high potential” is often wrought with bias, and can exclude those who would benefit most from your support.
 To avoid this, consider how to meaningfully democratize access to leadership development opportunities.

 Inclusion in the workplace goes beyond your current employees.
 It involves your future workforce, too.
-To build an inclusive workplace, you need recruiting practices in line with your mission and goals.
-That includes identifying and mitigating bias in your screening procedures, committing to interview panels that represent diverse perspectives, and ensuring there are accommodations for candidates with different ability levels or specific needs during the hiring process.
+To build a workplace where everyone belongs, you need recruiting practices in line with your mission and goals.

 Once hired, new employees should be made to feel as included as possible as they become familiar with your organization.
 New employees often experience barriers around differences in their work arrangements, rank, demographics, or location.
 By spanning those boundaries, and opening up collaboration, you’ll ideally have more diverse representation in your day-to-day operations.